Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many economies will not be able to cope with the debt burden of aging populations, according to the study's two authors, so new public funding will be needed for needs such as health care and pensions.

-Economists Arslanalp and Eichengreen stressed that inflation, unless it unexpectedly rises over a long period, will not reduce debt ratios and debt restructuring for developing countries has become more difficult, as the creditor group has expanded.
+Economists Arslanalp and Eichengreen stressed that inflation, unless it unexpectedly increases over a long period, will not reduce debt ratios and debt restructuring for developing countries has become more difficult, as the creditor group has expanded.

-The authors note that governments will struggle with high “inherited” debt, which is passed down from one government to the next.
+The authors note that governments will struggle with high “inherited” debt, passed down from one government to the next.
 This will require governments to focus more on limiting spending, considering tax increases and improving bank regulation to avoid potential “bankruptcies.”

 Source